Midwifery isn’t a profession for the faint of heart

 Are there any prerequisites to enrollment at Birthwise?

-We require applicants to have a high school diploma or equivalent and have taken a Doula Training workshop.
+We require applicants to have a high school diploma or equivalent and have taken a doula training workshop.
+We also require a CPR course.

 Can prior learning be applied towards graduation from Birthwise?